rrwick/Addivox/docs/docs/installation_windows.md

 Addivox for Windows is delivered as a zip file with a name like `Addivox_v1.0.0_Windows.zip`.
 After downloading it, double-click to unzip it.
 You should see several Addivox files:
 `Addivox.exe`, `Addivox.clap` and `Addivox.vst3`.

 You do not need to install every file. `Addivox.exe` is the standalone version, which runs by itself.
-The other files are plugin formats, which are loaded inside a DAW such as Ableton Live, Cubase, REAPER or Bitwig Studio.
+The other files are plugin formats, which are loaded inside a DAW such as Ableton Live, Cubase or REAPER.

 These instructions also apply to the [Demo version](demo.md) of Addivox.
 For the Demo version, the filenames use `AddivoxDemo` instead of `Addivox`, for example `AddivoxDemo.exe` and `AddivoxDemo.vst3`.